Ottoman coffeehouse: Gender in coffeehouses

 While men were the sole patrons of coffeehouses in the Ottoman Empire, these institutions were not created to entrench gender or space-based divisions.
 The coffeehouses were actually very reminiscent of the household.
 It was tailored to be familiar and, thus, comfortable for men.
 The removal of footwear was commonplace at home, and coffeehouses, specifically Anatolian, required the same etiquette.
 The front-room reception of these businesses also resembled that of the living room at home.
 Open late into the night, men would leave the home, which allowed women to establish a space for their own community.
 It was a mirroring institution that focused equally on socialization and discourse but for women only.
 The guests at these functions could “discuss neighbourhood affairs, conduct business, gossip and relax with one another.”
 Their male counterparts engaged in parallel conversations at the coffeehouses, focusing on day-to-day affairs.
 Thus, the name “coffeehouse” could have been named for their striking similarities with that of true Ottoman households of the time.
 A notable exception were Janissary coffeehouses which ran their business more like organized crime.
 At the same time, these businesses were far less private.
-Unlike the “visual privacy” of the home, coffeehouse windows were usually left open, so people to look both in and out.
+Unlike the “visual privacy” of the home, coffeehouse windows were usually left open, so people could look both in and out.
 Specific references to the Qur’an cite this “gaze” and ask followers to demonstrate “modesty.”
 It challenged the highly regarded ideal of private life.
 The possibility of visually intruding on women or children in the house's interior was morally wrong.
 Since coffeehouses served males only, the absence of both these groups allowed for more lax norms.